Liberation Park logo Liberation Park Buddhist Community and Meditation Retreat Midwestern Dhamma

 Fall colors at LP

-On October 1st, 2006, we moved to the village of Norwalk in the driftless region of Wisconsin, along the Mississippi River (directions).
-As we build meditation cabins and other facilities, we will provide a peaceful natural environment for dedicated practice.
+Our intention is to provide a peaceful natural environment for dedicated practice-study.
 Living simply and sustainably, growing food, and caring for the land are central to our lifestyle and practice.
 We also work on translation projects, articles, and other forms of Dhamma service, including participation in the Chicago chapter of the BPF.
+The construction of meditation hermitages and other facilities will proceed according to causes and conditions, such as need and available resources, more than well-intentioned plans.
+We work hard at this, and insist on doing so in an enjoyable, meaningful way, so that it remains Dhamma practice.

-On Dhammic community ...
+On Dhammic life here

-Liberation Park will seek to serve all those interested in Buddha-Dhamma.
+Kevala Retreat will seek to serve all those interested in Buddha-Dhamma.
 We seek to cooperate with all those dedicated to a peaceful & just society grounded in contemplative & spiritual practice.

 Santikaro

 Santikaro went to Thailand with the Peace Corps in 1980, was ordained as a Theravada monk in 1985, and subsequently trained at Suan Mokkh with Buddhadasa Bhikkhu, a leading Thai teacher, scholar, and reformer of Theravada Buddhism.
 He became Ajahn Buddhadasa's primary English translator and was abbot of nearby Suan Atammayatarama.
 He is a founding member of Think Sangha, a community of socially engaged Buddhist thinker-activists that has given special attention to the ethical and spiritual impact of consumerism and militarism.
 He led meditation retreats at Suan Mokkh for many years before returning to the USA's Midwest in 2001.
 In 2004 he retired from formal monastic life.
 He continues to teach in the Buddhist tradition with an emphasis on the early Pali sources.
-He is the founder of Liberation Park, a modern American expression of Buddhist practice, study, and social responsibility.
+He is the founder of Kevala Retreat (originally Liberation Park), a modern American expression of Buddhist practice, study, and social responsibility.
 There he continues to teach, study, practice, translate the work of his teacher, engage in social activism, and imagine the future of Buddha-Dhamma in the West.

 Jo Marie Thompson